 Another option is a claim for stock Zuckerberg had before marriage if Chan can prove the value of the stock increased during their relationship as a result of Zuckerberg's efforts.
 When a separate property asset increases in value due to the community efforts of the owner spouse, the community is entitled to a portion of the interest.
 However, it would be difficult prove a claim like this with a company like Facebook because it would be hard to ascertain who or what attributed to the increase in its value.

 In any event, the timing of Zuckerberg’s wedding after the IPO, whether it was coincidental or on purpose, will help him protect his $19 billion if his marriage to Chan were to end in divorce one day.

 While not every divorce case involves assets like Mark Zuckerberg has, there are many other complicated issues surrounding various items of assets and debts that may arise in any case.
 At Mello & Pickering, LLP, we can help you to determine what your rights are with regard to your assets and debts or those of your spouse.
-Give us a call at (408) 288–7800 to schedule a free 20 minute telephone conference or to set up an in person one hour appointment.
+Give us a call at (408) 288–7800 to schedule a free consultation or to set up an in person one hour appointment.